 - Thermal neutron.
 (1eV – 0.025eV)

-The resonance neutrons are called resonance for their special bahavior.
-At resonance energies the cross-section can reach peaks more than 100x higher as the base value of cross-section.
-At this energies the neutron capture significantly exceeds a probability of fission.
-Therefore it is very important (for thermal reactors) to quickly overcome this range of energy and operate the reactor with thermal neutrons resulting in increase of probability of fission.
+The resonance neutrons are called resonance for their special behavior.
+At resonance energies, the cross-section can reach peaks more than 100x higher than the base value of the cross-section.
+At these energies, the neutron capture significantly exceeds the probability of fission.
+Therefore it is very important (for thermal reactors) to quickly overcome this range of energy and operate the reactor with thermal neutrons, increasing the probability of fission.

-A Doppler broadening of resonances is very important phanomenon, which improves reactor stability.
-The prompt temperature coefficient of most thermal reactors is negative, owing to an nuclear Doppler effect.
-Although the absorbtion cross-section depends significantly on incident neutron energy, the shape of the cross-section curve depends also on target temperature.
+A Doppler broadening of resonances is a very important phenomenon, which improves reactor stability.
+The prompt temperature coefficient of most thermal reactors is negative, owing to a nuclear Doppler effect.
+Although the absorption cross-section depends significantly on incident neutron energy, the shape of the cross-section curve also depends on the target temperature.

-Nuclei are located in atoms which are themselves in continual motion owing to their thermal energy.
-As a result of these thermal motions neutrons impinging on a target appears to the nuclei in the target to have a continuous spread in energy.
-This, in turn, has an effect on the observed shape of resonance.
+Nuclei are located in atoms that are themselves in continual motion owing to their thermal energy.
+As a result of these thermal motions, neutrons impinging on a target appear to the target’s nuclei to have a continuous spread in energy.
+This, in turn, affects the observed shape of resonance.
 The resonance becomes shorter and wider than when the nuclei are at rest.

 Although the shape of a resonance changes with temperature, the total area under the resonance remains essentially constant.
-But this does not imply constant neutron absorbtion.
-Despite the constant area under resonance, a resonance integral, which determines the absorbtion, increases with increasing target temperature.
+But this does not imply constant neutron absorption.
+Despite the constant area under resonance, a resonance integral, which determines the absorption, increases with increasing target temperature.
 This, of course, decreases coefficient k (negative reactivity is inserted).

 Typical cross-sections of materials in the reactor

-Following table shows neutron cross-sections of the most common isotopes of reactor core.
+The following table shows neutron cross-sections of the most common isotopes of the reactor core.